Chief Executive Officer

 Robinson earned his master’s degree in business administration from Harvard Business School and Bachelor of Arts degree in political science and history from Connecticut College in New London, CT.

-Since its founding in 2011, National Spine & Pain Centers has cemented its position as the nation’s largest and most respected pain management company, growing from 10 regional locations to 50 locations stretching from Virginia to Connecticut.
-More than 100 National Spine & Pain Center clinicians annually attend over 300,000 patient visits, seeing 30,000 new patients a year.
+Since its founding in 2011, National Spine & Pain Centers has cemented its position as the nation’s largest and most respected pain management company, growing from 10 regional locations to centers stretching from Connecticut to North Carolina.
+More than 150 National Spine & Pain Center Clinicians host over 780,000 Patient visits annually, seeing 60,000 new patients a year.

 Douglas W. Wisor, M.D.

-Dr. Douglas Wisor is board certified in both Physical Medicine & Rehabilitation and Pain Management.
+Dr. Douglas Wisor is the President of National Spine & Pain Centers.
+A pain practitioner for nearly 20 years, he is board certified in both Physical Medicine & Rehabilitation and Pain Management.
 A graduate of Dickinson College and the SUNY at Buffalo School of Medicine, he completed his residency training at The Medical College of Virginia/VCU Medical Centers.
 Prior to joining National Spine & Pain Centers in 2002, he served as a Major in the United States Army Medical Corp.
 While on active duty, he served as Chief of Physical Medicine and Rehabilitation at Eisenhower Army Medical Center and brought several new minimally invasive spinal procedures and pain management techniques to both active duty soldiers and military dependents.

-Early in his career several of the interventional spinal pain management procedures he routinely performed had been rarely performed on a national level in an outpatient office-based setting.
-His interventional pain expertise and administrative leadership is extensive and multifaceted.
+Early in his career, several of the interventional spinal pain management procedures he routinely performs had been rarely performed on a national level in an outpatient office-based setting.
+His interventional pain expertise and administrative leadership is extensive.
+Dr. Wisor was instrumental in successfully integrating anesthesiologists into the Virginia division and tactically growing the Virginia division from 4 to now 26 treatment centers.
+Under his financial leadership, National Spine has become one of the largest and most recognized pain practices in the United States, currently operating in 70 centers in 7 states and Washington DC.

-He has also served on the national clinical advisory board of St Jude Medical for spinal cord stimulation and is often asked to counsel physicians not only on the performance of sophisticated interventional pain procedures, but also on integrating critical aspects of business practice development.
+Dr. Wisor has also previously served on the national clinical advisory board of St Jude Medical for spinal cord stimulation and is routinely asked to counsel physicians not only on the performance of sophisticated interventional pain procedures, but also on integrating critical business aspects into their practice.

 Peter Staats, M.D.

-Dr. Peter Staats is the chief medical director for National Spine & Pain Centers.
+Dr. Peter Staats is the Chief Medical Officer of National Spine & Pain Centers.
 He is recognized as one of the country’s foremost interventional pain management doctors, having been named among the top 1 percent of pain management physicians in the country by U.S. News and World Report.

 He founded the division of Pain Medicine in the Department of Anesthesia at Johns Hopkins University, where he served as the director for more than a decade.
 In 2003, he co-founded Premier Pain Centers of New Jersey which recently joined forces with National Spine & Pain Centers.